Customer Attraction and Retention Through Gamification

 How Game Design Elements Drive Positive Customer Behavior

-Gamification is becoming a popular strategy for businesses aiming to bring excitement to their customer interaction, attraction and retention.
+Gamification is becoming a popular strategy for businesses aiming to bring excitement to their customer interaction, attraction, and retention.
 By adding elements of game design into business contexts, brands can engage and motivate customers in new and innovative ways.

 More engagement

 Gamification increases engagement by providing customers with a sense of accomplishment, progress, and challenge.
 A retail store might use gamification to create a scavenger hunt-like game or event that can encourage customers to explore different parts of the store.
-The customer will explore different parts of the store while seeing more products they might buy in future while having fun.
+The customer will explore different parts of the store while seeing more products they might buy in the future while having fun.

 A community

-Guided behaviour
+Guided behavior

 Valuable feedback

 Gamification can also provide customers with valuable feedback and insights.
 A fitness app might track users’ postures and reward the user as it improves over time.
-Gamification can also be used to unlock harder workouts as the user progresses through the easier ones.
+Gamification can unlock harder workouts as the user progresses through the easier ones.
 Gamification can provide customers with a sense of autonomy as it guides the user to make certain choices in place of forcing them to do so.

 Find out more on how Cleinsight can help you with Gamifiying your customer journey and become a prominent market leader – Request a call from us here.